GamesecInvisicloak/Invisibility-Cloak/README.md

 ### Using Docker

-We provide a pre-configured Docker image file, ensure you have Docker installed on your system.
+We provide a pre-configured Docker image file.
+Ensure you have Docker installed on your system.

 1. **Load and run the Docker container:**